Updated: Nov 16, 2022

 In my personal practice I have been exacerbating my posterior tilt by “tucking my tailbone” even more.
 After practicing this way for 10 years incorrectly in postures like Virabhadrasana II.
 The following pictures show a subtle difference.

-Warrior II with posterior tilt Warrior II with neutral pelvis
+Warrior II with posterior tilt Warrior II with a neutral pelvis

 A few tips/exercises to correct excessive posterior tilt: